|

 signs from the snap and flick of your opponent’s wrist, the old familiar

 underwater feel emerges.
-With each step agonisingly slow and eternally
+With each step agonisingly slow and eternally waiting

-to bump down from one astronaut’s step before the next, bouncing to the
+to bump down from one astronaut’s step before the next, bouncing to the front

 like Mr Blobby, you just about make a stroke.